roninoss/create-expo-stack/contributing.md

 ## Debugging

-When debugging, it can be useful to place a console log of the error in the the try catch block of `./cli/src/commands/create-expo-stack.ts`.
+When debugging, it can be useful to place a console log of the error in the try/catch block of `./cli/src/commands/create-expo-stack.ts`.
 This should give you a hint as to what is going wrong.